Private, Gated Enclave

 * Conceptual renderings of each site plan type.
 Contact our Concierge Team to learn more!

-Inherently efficient and luxurious, yet casually livable, each Generation Haus® (Ghaus®) home is designed to calm, inspire, and impress the souls of its inhabitants.
+Generation Haus® (Ghaus®) is a bespoke lifestyle solution for families.
+Inherently efficient and luxurious, yet casually livable, each Generation Haus® home is designed to calm, inspire, and impress the souls of its inhabitants.
 Our residences offer a distinctive solution to the overvalued home prices and limited availability in the Northern San Diego Coastal Region.
-Unlike the sea of sameness found in the current built residential environment, Generation Haus® stands out as a bespoke multi-generational housing concept.
+Unlike the sea of sameness found in the current built residential environment, Generation Haus® stands out as different, better and special.

 With careful research and study, we have developed a sophisticated yet casual premium housing model that addresses the lacking quality home concepts and thoughtful amenities in the market.
 Our Ghaus® homes offer a refreshing alternative, catering specifically to multi-generational families and meeting their unique needs.